Keychainn/virtuallearningscheduler/README.md

-## Stuy virtual learning scheduler for Windows
+## Stuy virtual learning scheduler for Chrome
 ---
 #### Setting up for dummies
 - Create a folder, and navigate to it with a terminal.
 To get the files locally, run